daniel0x00/hackerwannabe/01 - environment setup/README.md

 ## DELIVERY
 This exercise does not have a delivery.
 Your only goal is to learn how to use, search and install software repositories like `winget` or `homebrew`.
 You need to know everything about searching, installing, uninstalling, upgrading and listing software installed on your computer using these tools.

+Please try searching, installing and uninstalling this software: `Mozilla Firefox` with `winget` or `homebrew`.
+If using `winget`, please install it using `msstore` as source.

 HINTS:
 - Remember that you'll encounter many people that have done the same already.
 - Google examples by using the following google dorks: